 My last article stressed the concept of vector: the importance of aligned objectives and quantified measurement as prerequisites in guiding the utilization management culture within and beyond our Department of Laboratory Management and Pathology.
-And heck, I even threw in a plug for our Utilization Management Assessment tool that helps align and prioritize utilization management objectives.

 This month, we’re going to crank up the party, and I’m going to kick off a three-part series called, "Lessons from Leaders," where I’ll interview a thought leader in our practice about a key contribution he or she has led in our utilization management transition.
 I’m starting off with one of my favorites.